Palladium Diagnostics Building in Las Cruces

 This trio boasts an extensive history in the field of biosciences, particularly in the development and manufacturing of rapid diagnostic tests, such as pregnancy tests or tests for Covid-19.
 Jeff Bauer previously founded DCN Diagnostics in the early 2000s and later launched Kestrel BioSciences, primarily based in Thailand.
 In 2012, they moved from Thailand to San Diego to establish Kestrel’s operations in the U.S. Subsequently, Kestrel was acquired by Planet Innovation, an Australian health-tech innovation and manufacturing company, and rebranded as Lumos Diagnostics.
 Lumos merged with RPS Diagnostics in 2019 and went public on the Australian Securities Exchange in the summer of 2021.
 A few months after this, Jeff and Nolan Bauer left the conglomerate of over 200 people.

-Photo of Jeff Bauer is the president and CEO of Palladium Diagnostics in the Borderplex
+Photo of Jeff Bauer is the President and Ceo of Palladium Diagnostics in the Borderplex

 Jeff Bauer is the president and CEO of Palladium Diagnostics.
 He has a decades-long career leading other biotech firms, both in the U.S. and overseas.
 Courtesy of Palladium Diagnostics